utsavgupta/add-lagom/README.md

 # add-lagom
-This is a simple hello world-esque application to checkout the very basics of the Lagom framework.
-The project is based on the Hello lagom project found on the Lightbend website.
+This is a simple hello world-esque application to try out the very basics of the Lagom framework.
+The project is based on the Hello Lagom project found on the Lightbend website.